 Middle-Parted Inverted Cut for Thin Straight Hair

 Perfect for thin straight hair, opt for an inverted bob that’s styled with a middle part.
 It’s great for framing the face.
-What’s cool about this straight bob is that most women with any face shape can wear it.
+What’s cool about a straight bob is that most women with any face shape can wear it.
 All you have to do is to customize the length.

 Short Inverted Bob Ideal for Thin Curly Hair